 - Marinara sauce—use your favorite brand

-- Fresh basil adds fresh flavor and color to the finished dish.
+- Fresh basil adds fresh herb flavor and color to the finished dish.

 Bring a large pot of water to a boil.
 Add 1 lb of dried pasta and cook according to package directions.
 I used rigatoni, which has ridges for the pasta sauce to stick to!

-Meanwhile, cook 1 lb of Italian sausage in a large skillet until cooked through.
+Meanwhile, cook 1 pound of Italian sausage in a large skillet until cooked through.
 Stir in the marinara sauce and whisk in the ricotta.
 Then, stir in the cooked pasta.

 Transfer half of the pasta to a 13×9 inch baking dish.
-Top with mozzarella cheese, the rest of the pasta, and more mozzarella cheese.
+Top with half of the mozzarella cheese, the rest of the pasta, and finally the remaining mozzarella cheese.

 Bake for 20 minutes, or until hot and the cheese has melted.

 Easy Baked Ziti with Ricotta is ready to serve!
 I like topping it with fresh basil to add a little freshness to the dish.